nexuro-ops/clickup-mcp-server/.ai/memory-bank/productContext.md

 - MCP clients understand how to discover and use MCP tools.
 - The ClickUp API provides sufficient capabilities for the defined tools.

-## Confidence Score: 90%
+## Confidence Score: 95%

-**Reasoning:** The Personal API Token authentication is implemented and tested.
-This significantly simplifies the user setup narrative and directly addresses the need for a straightforward authentication method.
-Core functionality using this auth model is verified through unit tests and MCP Inspector.
+**Reasoning:** Personal API Token authentication is stable.
+Core functionality is verified through unit tests and MCP Inspector.
+Tool coverage has been significantly expanded across Tasks, Spaces, Folders, Custom Fields, Docs, and Views (service layer), addressing the core need for comprehensive ClickUp interaction via MCP.